Rustic Yurt in the Woods near the Idaho Panhandle National Forests, IdahoSandpoint, Idaho (United States of America)

 Location and surroundings

-Sandpoint, Idaho (United States)
+Sandpoint, Idaho (United States of America)

 Detailed location provided after booking